Symphony No. 16 (Myaskovsky)

 The premiere was on 24 October 1936, in Moscow with the Moscow Philharmonic conducted by E. Szenkar.
+The first performance in England was given by Fulham Municipal Orchestra in 1959, conducted by Siegfried De Chabot.

 The first movement begins with a triplet accompaniment and a chromatic main theme.
 The second movement is a dance-like intermezzo.
 This is followed by a funeral march, and following without pause, a finale that quotes a song written by Myaskovsky, "The Aeroplanes are Flying".